Skip to main content

 kubectl get workspace workspace-phi-4-mini

-When the WORKSPACEREADY column becomes True, the model has been deployed successfully:
+When the WORKSPACESUCCEEDED column becomes True, the model has been deployed successfully:

 NAME INSTANCE RESOURCEREADY INFERENCEREADY JOBSTARTED WORKSPACESUCCEEDED AGE